IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 # ./solr start -j "-Djetty.host = DNS” -force

-Right after that you should use the iptables blocking rule
+Right after that you should use the iptables rules below.

 # iptables -A INPUT -s ip address / 32 -p tcp -m tcp --dport 8983 -j ACCEPT